spf13/viper/README.md

 Viper uses [github.com/mitchellh/mapstructure](https://github.com/mitchellh/mapstructure) under the hood for unmarshaling values which uses `mapstructure` tags by default.

+### Decoding custom formats

+A frequently requested feature for Viper is adding more value formats and decoders.
+For example, parsing character (dot, comma, semicolon, etc) separated strings into slices.

+This is already available in Viper using mapstructure decode hooks.

+Read more about the details in [this blog post](https://sagikazarmark.hu/blog/decoding-custom-formats-with-viper/).

 ### Marshalling to string

 You may need to marshal all the settings held in viper into a string rather than write them to a file.